 Games have always fascinated me, and in particular the ways games explore story.
-We are in a very exciting period for storytelling in games.
+We are in an exciting period for storytelling in games.
 Here are some of my contributions.

 Discover a subterranean Victorian London, rich with Gothic intrigue and deep interactive narrative, created by Failbetter Games.
 My stories are The Sinking Synod, Lamentation Lock, The Calendar Code and The Art of Murder.

 Something is bothering Hana.
 Can you work out what it is and help her feel better?
 An interactive story where you direct the conversations and peek into Hana’s journal to see the results.